1032231418/kubernetes_kubeadm/README.md

 no API keys are required.

 #### kube_connect_using_api_key.py
-This script demonstrates usage of API_KEY in python Use the following bash one liners to fetch the TOKEN from Apiserver(aka master).
+This script demonstrates usage of API_KEY in python.
+Following bash one liners can be used to fetch the TOKEN from Apiserver(aka master).
 I've used serviceAccount default secret token.
+We'll need kubectl for this bit of information.
 ```
 APISERVER=$(kubectl config view | grep server | cut -f 2- -d ":" | tr -d " ")
 TOKEN=$(kubectl describe secret $(kubectl get secrets | grep default | cut -f1 -d ' ') | grep -E '^token' | cut -f2 -d':' | tr -d '\t')